adobe-apiplatform/umapi-documentation/en/api/QueryProductConfigs.md

 ## <a name="listMemberUsers" class="api-ref-subtitle">List Member Users</a>

-A GET request to the **users** or **admins** resource under a specific product configuration returns a list of all members or members with admin rights in that configuration.
-If you have the product configuration name then you can use the alternatively [GET /v2/usermanagement/users/{orgId}/{page}/{groupName}](user.html#getUsersByGroup) API.
+A GET request to the **users** or **admins** resource under a specific product profile returns a list of all members or members with admin rights in that configuration.
+If you have the product profile name then you can use the alternatively [GET /v2/usermanagement/users/{orgId}/{page}/{groupName}](user.html#getUsersByGroup) API.

 ```
 GET [UM_Server]/{orgId}/products/{productId}/configurations/{configId}/users